STORAGE HEATER GRANTS from the Affordable Warmth Scheme

 * Maximum household income thresholds applies to Child Benefit.

-3. Your main source of heating is electric panel heaters or electric room heaters (not electric storage heaters).
+3. Your main source of heating is electric panel heaters or electric room heaters or old, broken electric storage heaters.

 The Government’s Affordable Warmth Scheme will offer storage heater grants to all householders who satisfy the above criteria.